In Indigenous Genes, Evidence Of Colonization’s Plagues

 IRA FLATOW: Dr. Malhi, what other research projects are you working with Native American communities on?

 RIPAN MALHI: Well, right now I have a few projects going on in British Columbia, California, and Alaska, but I’m most involved in the Alaska project right now with Alaska natives, where we are actually looking at epigenetics or how the environments can change or mark your genome and the expression of genes.
-And we’re looking at the epigenetics of European contact and colonization to see how this dramatic change in the environment and social lives of indigenous peoples in Alaska may have been affected by European conduct colonization.
+And we’re looking at the epigenetics of European contact and colonization to see how this dramatic change in the environment and social lives of Indigenous peoples in Alaska may have been affected by European conduct colonization.

 IRA FLATOW: And, Barbara, does this experience affect any of your treaty negotiations going on now?

-BARBARA PETZOLD: Well, not directly and without being seen what her positions are.
+BARBARA PETZELT: Well, not directly and without being seen what her positions are.
 But every time that we have the ability to back up our oral histories using other methods, scientific, archaeological, what have you, is always beneficial to us.

 IRA FLATOW: That’s great.
 I want to thank you both for taking time to be with us today.